SovereignCloudStack/cluster-gen/README.md

 # Cluster Gen

-Proof of concept Web UI for creating Cluster objects based on SCS Cluster Stacks.
+Web UI for creating Cluster objects based on SCS Cluster Stacks.

 ## Workflow

-- Read clusterclass definitions from the public kube-apiserver API of the moin-cluster
+- Read clusterclass definitions from the kube-apiserver of the moin-cluster with [capi-jsgen](https://github.com/SovereignCloudStack/capi-jsgen)
-- Render/populate yaml in live editor with good defaults
+- Render yaml form in live editor
 - On Download: perform form validation, create yaml file and open up download prompt

 ## Built with